 If a claim is not issued at court within the three year time limit then the claim is likely to be barred and the claimant will not be able to make a claim.
 The court does, however, have a wide discretion to override the usual three year limitation period but it is best practice to avoid seeking this discretion from the court and to therefore issue the claim in good time.

 As a result, it is therefore essential that you seek legal advice as soon as possible following any accident or knowledge that you have suffered an injury.
-For free no obligation advice, please contact our personal injury specialists today on 01616 966 229.
+For free no obligation guidance on your options, please contact our personal injury specialists today on 01616 966 229.
 Although the thought of seeking legal advice may be daunting, we at Stephensons are different.
 We are not just solicitors, we are real people who understand difficult circumstances and we will support you in getting the compensation you deserve.
 At Stephensons, we go above and beyond to provide a service that covers your needs.